geneldodge/CubeClicker/README.md

 # CubeClicker
 A simple clicker game made with jquery and html only

+# Try It Out
+Download via the link, unzip, and open the ".html" file.

 ##TOOLTIP FEATURE
 - [ ] Tooltips available for features
  - [x] Tooltips for each skill